 |Earliest measurable snowfall||0.3 inches||Sept.
 14, 1964||International Falls||Koochiching|

 |Latest measurable snowfall||1.5 inches||June 4, 1935||Mizpah||Koochiching|

 |Maximum annual total||57.97 inches**||2018||Caledonia||Houston|

 |Minimum annual total||6.37 inches||1976||Ortonville||Big Stone|

 |Maximum||31.17 inches||February 17, 1989||International Falls||Koochiching|

 |Minimum||28.21 inches||October 26, 2010||Bigfork||Itasca|

-* The maximum high temperature record for Minnesota was amended by the National Climatic Data Center.
+* The maximum high temperature record for Minnesota was amended by the National Centers for Environmental Information (formerly the National Climatic Data Center).
 The record, previously cited as 114.5 degrees F at Beardsley, was rounded to 115 degrees.

 **The precipitation record at Caledonia may have been surpassed during 2018 by the station at Harmony (Fillmore County), but that new record has not yet been confirmed.